 You can also select an individual keyword to look in-depth and find top-ranking sites with their search & social metrics for that particular keyphrase.

 However, keep in mind that KWFinder does not offer unlimited searches.
 Still, it’s more than enough for normal users even if you are using multiple variations of seed keywords to get the final targeted list.

 Pros of KWFinder

-- It gives most relevant keyword suggestions very fast highlighting the keyword SEO difficulty.
+- It gives the most relevant keyword suggestions very fast highlighting the keyword SEO difficulty.

 - It is priced significantly cheaper when you look at its features and performance compared to other top SEO tools.

-- Keyword rank tracking, SERP analysis is also available to get more insights.
+- Keyword rank tracking and SERP analysis are also available to get more insights.

 Cons of KWFinder